RED ALERT BOX UPDATED 3/27/2020 3:30 PM

 Make sure your Marine takes advantage of the USO facilities at the airport when s/he checks in or is waiting to fly out.

 Many families want to travel with their new Marine when leaving the Depot after graduation.
 To assure you are traveling on the same flights, you'll have to coordinate with one another on dates, times, and airlines.

 Recruits are given an opportunity to make their own travel arrangements on the Depot with SATO Travel.

 You may arrange for your Marine to travel home with you, but be sure to send your recruit a hard copy of the travel plans.
 This way they know what is going on.

 If you choose to make the travel plans for your recruit, communication with one another will be vital.
 Please see the information in the top right block titled "What's After Boot Camp" and make note of the time frames involved with 10-day leave, possible recruiter's Assistance, and when/where s/he will need to report to SOI.

 When planning return travel, make sure to provide enough lag time in between when they arrive and when they must report.
 You need to provide lag time in case of inclement weather or travel delays (especially during the winter months and around holidays).
 You never, ever want your Marine to report in late.

 - Military Pricing for Flights

 Many airlines offer military pricing for flights.
 A valid military ID is required for check-in.
 Many folks assume that military pricing indicates a discount for our military personnel.
 However, most military rates are actually an insurance policy of sorts that allow for changes in travel if/when orders are changed.
 The costs for changing flights may be lower or change fees may not apply.
-Use caution when purchasing your airline tickets and make sure you undrstand the rules for each flight you book.
+Use caution when purchasing your airline tickets and make sure you understand the rules for each flight you book.
 There are some airlines that offer no-penalty for changes for all passengers.
-As of early 2013, those airlines include Southwest and AirTran (who are currently in the process of merging).